YoungHaKim7/my_rust_project/01_Rust_Tutorial_Full_course/README.md

-# Isabella Muerte(@slurpsmadrips)
+# Isabella Muerte(@slurpsmadrips) August 1, 2019

-- Rust Programmers, if the Rust commuity wants to hide horros, fight to prevent a major catastrophe, and unite humanity so we don't have to feel pain or be alone, that's not language evangelism.
+- Rust Programmers, if the Rust commuity wants to hide horrors, fight to prevent a major catastrophe, and unite humanity so we don't have to feel pain or be alone, that's not language evangelism.
 That's language evangelionism.

 <hr>